 Exceptions to the caps may be considered on a case by case basis in accordance with policies and procedures.
+Exceptions to the caps may also consider necessary accessibility features or historic preservation.
 PRDOH will work with the Permit Management Office (OGPE for its Spanish acronym) to establish a streamlined permitting process for the Disaster Recovery Program.

-TITLE CLEARANCE PROGRAM

-PROGRAM TOTAL ADMINISTERING ENTITY NATIONAL OBJECTIVE

-\$25,000,000 PRDOH LMI

-MAX AWARD START- END DATE ELIGIBLE AREA

-N/A - PUBLIC SERVICE DURATION OF GRANT PUERTO RICO
+TITLE CLEARANCE PROGRAM PROGRAM TOTAL \$25,000,000 ADMINISTERING ENTITY PRDOH NATIONAL OBJECTIVE LMI MAX AWARD N/A - PUBLIC SERVICE START- END DATE DURATION OF GRANT ELIGIBLE AREA PUERTO RICO